ejesse/pazzo-sessions/README.rst

 =======================
 Pazzo sessions provides generic, pseudo-synchronized, session storage for Python.
 The intent is to provide more reliable session storage for applications that have many, near-concurrent requests from the same user/session (think AJAX) and might include different frameworks running concurrently on the same domain (for example, both Django and Flask).

 For most web applications, loading a session at the beginning of a request and saving it just before the response is sent to the client is sufficient.
-If this is all you need, then Pazzo is probably overkill and you should probably look at beaker or your framework's built-in session manaagement (such as Django's)
+If this is all you need, then Pazzo is probably overkill and you should look at beaker or your framework's built-in session management (such as Django's default session storage).

-Pazzo is very "noisy" and should only be used with high-performance storage.
+Pazzo is very "noisy" in terms of number of reads and writes and, as such, should only be used with high-performance storage.
 Currently only redis is implemented, but memcache or other high-performance key/value stores could be used as well.

-The Session interface itself borrows very heavily from Django's session implementation.
+The Session interface itself is inspired by, and borrows very heavily from, Django's session implementation.

 ------------
 Status
 ------------

 Very alpha.
 Expect bugs.
-Currently only supports redis as a backend
+Currently only supports redis as a backend.

 ------------
 Installation